sbcshop/SB-RFID-HAT/README.md

 #### You can also use these 2 projects available in this repository:

-* Attendance_system : A GUI based attendance system using rfid tags/cards.
+* Attendance_system : A GUI based attendance system using our rfid hat and rfid tags/cards.
-* Lock_Pi : You can use this project to log-ff raspberry pi using rfid tags/cards. to login you have to manually type password to log on again.
+* Lock_Pi : You can use this project to log-ff raspberry pi using this rfid hat.
+To login you have to manually type password to log on again.

 ## How To configure ?